Muhammadshamel/Dogs-and-cats-classification/README.md

-# Dogs and cats classification
+# Dogs and cats classification using PyTorch

 ## Used Transfer Learnig
-## Pre-trained model Densenet121
+ - Pre-trained model Densenet121

-# Used Jupyter Notebooks
+Used Jupyter Notebooks
-# Training will take much time recommended to use GPU or Google Colab.
+Training will take much time recommended to use GPU or Google Colab.